cwhitson97/WeatherApp/README.md

 1. Will connect the Weather API to the GUI, to display the weather
 2. Create unit tests to verify the functionality of the app
 3. Create a downloadable installation for app

+__Robby Wilcox's Accomplishments:__

+Accomplishments for sprint 3: Successfully completed the weather API for the application.
+It properly pulls weather information from the internet.
+I have also completed a weather API DRIVER file so that it can be tested.

+* Next Steps:
+	1. Create a second API to pull the 7 day forecast.
+	2. Wrap both APIs into an easy-to-use format for the other team members.
+	3. Create the tips and tricks for weather that is occuring